Empowering physicians of every specialty to speak collectively on the issues that affect their patients, practices, and profession.

 Delays during civil litigation frequently occur due to reasons outside a defendant’s control.
 This has been further exacerbated by COVID-19, which has dramatically slowed civil proceedings.by email.

 Lucas Chamberlain, MD, is from Nova Scotia, Canada.
 He received a Bachelor of Science in Psychology from Acadia University, NS.
 He then earned his medical degree from Saba University.
 Dr. Chamberlain has a great passion for traveling and global health.
 Outside the hospital, you can find him hiking, skiing, scuba diving, playing music, or working out.
 His medical interests include Primary Care and Urgent Care.
 Dr. Chamberlain is currently completing his Residency at Rush Copley Hospital.

 In Case You Missed It

-The Kane County Medical Society recently hosted a learning event featuring John Perryman, MD who spoke about a physicians' proposed plan for a national health plan.
+The Kane County Medical Society hosted a learning event in early 2020 featuring John Perryman, MD who spoke about a physicians' proposed plan for a national health plan.
 Dr. Perryman offered a refreshing look and a down to earth explanation of the idea of expanding healthcare for more Americans.